thong3le/blackbox-attack/README.md

 ### Model description

-There are two CNN models: a simple model and C&W model.
+There are two CNN models for MNIST dataset: a simple model and C&W model.

-Simple Model:
+Simple Model for MNIST:

 stride = 1, padding = 0